-Susan E. Alcock is the Director of the Joukowsky Institute for Archaeology and the Ancient World and the Joukowsky Family Professor of Archaeology at Brown University.
+Susan E. Alcock is the Special Counsel for Institutional Outreach and Engagement and Professor of Classical Archaeology and Classics at the University of Michigan.
 Alcock is a classical archaeologist and she has been involved in fieldwork in Greece, Armenia, and now at the site of Petra in Jordan.
 She has won numerous awards for teaching and scholarship, including a MacArthur Fellowship.

 Larry Coben is SPI's Executive Director and an archaeologist affiliated with the University of Pennsylvania.
 Coben is Chairman of the Board of NRG Energy.
 He is also the founder, chairman and CEO of Tremisis Energy Corporation, a company that invests in and advises businesses in the energy and environmental sectors, and has served as CEO of both public and private companies.

 John Crary began his career in investment banking and as an independent financial advisor.
 Today he devotes much of this attention to non-profit organizations, such as SPI and Community Agroecology Network, that aim to promote economic development in communities in need.
 Mr Crary is also director of Scheid Vineyards of Monterey County, California.